Date: October 5-7, 2012

 Saturday Workshops

 We break out into smaller groups by level for the Saturday morning workshops.
-Everybody will learn the same tune before the first break.
-At the break, anyone who is uncomfortable at the original level they chose can speak to the instructor and work out another placement.
+Everybody learned the same tune before the first break.

 Playing by Ear: We mail all registrants a "listening" CD of the pieces we intend to teach at the Escape at least 2 weeks in advance.
 All you do is listen to it.
 Listen to it a lot.
 This is part of learning to play by ear.
 Some of the subject topics might change slightly at the weekend, depending on the experience and playing levels of the participants.
 We keep the class sizes small.
 The goal is always the same—learn by doing.